OnTheLine/otl-bookdown/docs/Dougherty-etal-OnTheLine.md

 In this book, the `_bookdown.yml` file is set to build all of the book outputs (Web edition, PDF edition, etc.) in directory folder named `docs` in the GitHub repo as shown below.
 (Proper indenting is important here.)
-Also note that the default “Figure” has been renamed to “Image” in the HTML edition of this book. **TODO: change for PDF output prior to PDF publication, see Style Guide.**
+Also note that the default “Figure” has been renamed to “Figure” in the HTML edition of this book. **TODO: change for PDF output prior to PDF publication, see Style Guide.**